+ESS 390 Practicum 1-3

-ESS 391 ESS Practicum: Sport Management 3 ESS 392 ESS Practicum: Teacher Education 3 ESS 393 ESS Practicum: Exercise Science 3 ESS 394 ESS Practicum: Coaching 3 ESS 406 Physiology of Exercise Application of physiological principles to the study of human performance in exercise.
-Prerequisite: Bio 247.
-3 ESS 407 Kinesiology A study of human movement with emphasis on the biomechanics, structure and function of the skeletal, muscular and nervous systems.
-Prerequisite: Bio 247.
-3 ESS 408 Advanced Athletic Training Survey of the theory and practice of advanced principles and techniques pertaining to prevention and treatment of athletic injuries.
+ESS 392 Teacher Education Practicum 3

+ESS 393 Exercise Science Practicum 3

+ESS 394 Coaching Practicum 3

+ESS 406 Physiology of Exercise Application of physiological principles to the study of human performance cise.
+Prerequisite: Bio 246.
+3 e in exer-

+ESS 407 Kinesiology

+A study of human movement with emphasis on the biomechanics, structure and function of the skeletal, muscular and nervous systems.
+Prerequisite: Bio 246 and 247.

+ESS 408 Advanced Athletic Training

+Survey of the theory and practice of advanced principles and techniques pertaining to prevention and treatment of athletic injuries.
 Advanced techniques of preventative taping and strapping are also incorporated with the lecture as a laboratory component.
 A lab fee may be required.
 Prerequisites: Bio 246, 247 and ESS 308 or consent of division chair.

-3 ESS 410 Measurement and Evaluation of Exercise Development, evaluation and administration of tests in exercise science are explored through lecture and practical settings.
+ESS 410 Measurement and Evaluation of Exercise

+Development, evaluation and administration of tests in exercise science are explored through lecture and practical settings.
 Basic statistical analyses and their application in interpreting tests and measurements are included.

-3 ESS 411 (FnA 411) Interdisciplinary Seminar: The Art of Play An interdisciplinary examination of the relationships between the fine arts and sport movement and activity.
+ESS 411 Interdisciplinary Seminar: The Art of Play

+(FnA 411) An interdisciplinary examination of the relationships between the fine arts and sport, movement and activity.
 Topics include psychological aspects of both artistic and athletic performance, including performance anxiety; artistic representations of sport, play and movement in literature, drama and visual art; and the relationship of athletics and the arts in high culture and popular culture.
+Restricted to seniors.

-3 ESS 428 Athletic Training Administration This course incorporates the professional administrative and management components of operating an athletic training room.
+ESS 428 Athletic Training Administration

+This course incorporates the professional administrative and management components of operating an athletic training room.
 Human resource management, financial resource management, information management, facility design and planning, athletic insurance and legal/ethical practice are topics investigated.

-3 ESS 438 Advanced Clinical Coursework I A non-classroom experiential course with education and teaching being of a practical nature.
+ESS 438 Advanced Clinical Coursework I

+A non-classroom experiential course with education and teaching being of a practical nature.
 This practical course will introduce principles of athletic training and require a significant amount of time to be spent in the practical aspects of daily athletic training room activity on and off campus.
-This course is designed 1 to correspond with the first semester of the third year of the professional phase of the Athletic Training Program and will require a minimum of 175 hours focused on team activities for the clinical component.
+This course is designed to correspond with the first semester of the third year of the professional phase of the Athletic Training Program and will require a minimum of 175 hours focused on team activities for the clinical component.
 A lab fee may be required.
 Prerequisites: ESS 388, 389 and consent of director of athletic training.

+ESS 439 Advanced Clinical Coursework II